iyansanjaya/flarum/README.md

 ## Important Things

-After deploying at Zeabur, run this command in Zeabur Dashboard:
+After deploying on Zeabur, run this command in Zeabur Dashboard:

 ```bash
 composer update --prefer-dist --no-dev -a